googleapis/google-api-ruby-client/README.md

 ### Callbacks

-A block an be specified when making calls.
+A block can be specified when making calls.
 If present, the block will be called with the result or error, rather than returning the result from the call or raising the error.
 Example:

 ```ruby